qruto/laravel-wave/README.md

 ```

 For example, basic `fastcgi_read_timeout` set to `60s`.
 Which means that events in the connection must occur more often than 60 seconds.

+🐞 Ping with small interval can help for development purposes.

 ### With Laravel Echo